HasancanCakicioglu/Google-Ai-AppJam-g65-LabelX/README.md

-# Labeling Application
+# LabelX

 ## Overview

-Labeling is an innovative application designed to build a large dataset for various purposes.
+LabelX is an innovative application designed to build a large dataset for various purposes.
 Unlike traditional methods where users watch ads to continue playing a game after losing, this application prompts users to take a photo of any object around them and label it.
 This photo and label data are then stored in our database, allowing us to gather a significant amount of data.

 ## Features